mbaumer/us_hep_funding/docs/_states/LA.md

 ## LA-05 -- Rep. Ralph Abraham (R) -- [Wikipedia](https://en.wikipedia.org/wiki/LA-05)
 ### Committees
 Ralph Abraham is the #15 Republican on the House Committee on Science, Space, and Technology

+Ralph Abraham is the #6 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```